developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/about/index.md

 ### Updated Installation SKUs

 **Enterprise Browser 1.8 (and higher) no longer downloads as a single SKU** for targeting devices running Android and/or Windows Mobile/CE.
-Separate downloads are now required for each target platform.
+Separate downloads are now required for each target platform and each host platform.

-See the [EB download page](../download) for more information.
+See the [EB download page](../../download) for more information.

 -----